danielabar/meblog/src/markdown/testing-faraday-with-rspec.md

 ### Dependency Injection

-Dependency injection is a technique that will allow us to "inject" a stubbed Faraday connection into `WeatherClient` for testing purposes.
+Dependency injection will allow us to "inject" a stubbed Faraday connection into `WeatherClient` for testing purposes.
 But first, what is dependency injection?
 According to [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection):

 > In software engineering, dependency injection is a technique in which an object receives other objects that it depends on, called dependencies.
 Typically, the receiving object is called a client and the passed-in ('injected') object is called a service.
 The code that passes the service to the client is called the injector.
 Instead of the client specifying which service it will use, the injector tells the client what service to use.
 The 'injection' refers to the passing of a dependency (a service) into the client that uses it.

-In this example, the `WeatherClient` is the "receiving object", and the "service" we want to pass in is a `Faraday::Connection`.
+In this example, `WeatherClient` is the "receiving object", and the "service" we want to pass in is a `Faraday::Connection`.
 The problem with the current implementation of `WeatherClient` is that the initializer *always* instantiates a new instance of `Faraday::Connection`:

 ```ruby
 class WeatherClient